Wintellect/MSLearn/Introduction to Bash/includes/6-filter-cli-output.md

 You are almost finished, but one important task remains: deleting the VM that you created at the start of this module.
 The VM that you created is a relatively inexpensive one, but it is still charging your Azure subscription — even when it is isn't doing anything.

 You could delete the VM with an `az vm delete` command.
 But that would leave behind other resources that were created along with the VM, including a virtual IP address, a virtual network and network interface, a virtual disk, and a Network Security Group (NSG).
-By deleting the resource group, you delete all of these resources in one fell swoop.
+By deleting the resource group, you can delete all of these resources in one fell swoop.

 To that end, run the following command: